Thomas Oliver (architect)

 Thomas Oliver (14 January 1791 - December 1857) was an English classical architect and surveyor active in Newcastle upon Tyne.
-He was one of a number of talented local architects who worked with Richard Grainger on the development of Newcastle DVD Forum, but his work tends to be overshadowed by that of John Dobson who has been given a great deal of the credit for the central part of the city referred to as Grainger Town.
+He was one of the numerous local architects who worked with Richard Grainger on the development of Newcastle, but his work tends to be overshadowed by that of John Dobson, who has been given a great deal of the credit for the central part of the city referred to as Grainger Town.

 Background

 Thomas Oliver was born in Crailing, Roxburghshire on 14 January 1791, the son of weaver Adam Oliver (1749–1793) and Elizabeth Bell (1762–1829).
 He was educated at Jedburgh School.
-Oliver married twice, first in 1814 to Margaret Lorimer, the daughter of a Kelso mason and second in about 1840 to Elizabeth Best (1800–1886) from Yorkshire.
+Oliver married twice, first in 1814 to Margaret Lorimer, the daughter of a Kelso mason, and second around 1840 to Elizabeth Best (1800–1886) from Yorkshire.
 He died unexpectedly on 9 December 1857 at 3 Picton Place, Newcastle upon Tyne.
 He was buried in Jesmond Old Cemetery (previously Newcastle General Cemetery).

-His son from his first marriage was Thomas Oliver junior (1824–1902), also an architect active in the North East.
+His son from his first marriage was Thomas Oliver Junior (1824–1902), also an architect active in the North East.
 He built the Presbyterian (later URC) church in Blyth and the Congregational Church in Tynemouth, enlarged Jesmond Towers, and was active in the partnerships Oliver & Lamb, Oliver & Leeson and Oliver, Leeson & Wood in the later 19th century.